faizancodes/Automated-Fundamental-Analysis/README.md

 # How to Run

   1. Clone the repository `git clone https://github.com/faizancodes/Automated-Fundamental-Analysis.git`
-  2. Edit the path variables and file locations in `GetSectorData.py` and `stockratings.py`
+  2. Run `cd Automated-Fundamental-Analysis`
-  3. Run `GetSectorData.py`, this file generates necessary data for each sector in the stock market
+  3. Run `getsectordata.py`, this file generates necessary data for each sector in the stock market
   4. Run `stockratings.py`, this will generate the csv files you can use for fundamental analysis
-  5. Open the csv files created from the program through excel and analyze!
+  5. Open the csv files in the StockRatings folder created from the program through excel and analyze!